Height (Wood, 2014) – Is Height Genetic?

 Socioeconomic status

 This factor is often related to nutrition.
 It has been shown that children in poorer socioeconomic conditions have less access to healthy nutrition and good child and health care.
-The effect of this can be shorter stature.
+This can affect their growth and health, which can lead to shorter stature.

 Gender